arosenbach/KataTrainReservation/README.md

 node .
 ```

-You can use this service to get data for example about the train with id "express_2000" like this:
+You can use this domain.service to get data for example about the train with id "express_2000" like this:

 ```bash
 http://localhost:8181/data_for_train/express_2000